crooy/newrelic-cordova/README.md

 New Relic Agent
 ================

 A Cordova / PhoneGap plugin to add the New Relic Mobile Agent to your application.
-(Currently iOS only)

 __NOTE:__ This plugin requires Cordova / PhoneGap >= 3.3.0 in order to support installation and linking of custom frameworks.